PlanetStarbucks/TrayCode/README.md

 # TrayCode

-This repository if for storing functions used in Tray.io solutions.
+This repository is for storing functions used in Tray.io solutions.
 These are for the config wizard in embedded, and for JS script nodes that may be used in multiple workflows/solutions.

 ---

-bynderMondayDynmaicMap:
+bynderMondayDynamicMap:

 Creates a table of Monday columns and Bynder metaproperties for metadata mapping.
 Calls both the Monday API and Bynder API, then formats those responses into a single table.